humbug/humbug/README.md

 a bug to be reported as an issue here!

 The example summary results reported a number of statistics:
-* The headline news is that 68% of mutations which were covered by unit tests were detected by your unit tests.
+* The headline news is that 70% of mutations which were covered by unit tests were detected by your unit tests.
 Analysing the log may assist in improving that score.
-* A combined detection score of 32% was achieved.
+* A combined detection score of 47% was achieved.
 This includes mutations which occured in source code not covered by any of the tests run.
 Better code coverage would increase this combined score.
-* Finally, 53% of the mutations generated occured in source not covered by unit tests.
-For example, if you had a 90% Code Coverage then this is telling you that the 10% uncovered code is generating 53% of all mutations.
+* Finally, 33% of the mutations generated occured in source not covered by unit tests.
+For example, if you had a 90% Code Coverage then this is telling you that the 10% uncovered code is generating 33% of all mutations.
 Such discrepancies are proof that Code Coverage is, ahem, unreliable.

+As a short hand metric, this example would be reported as having a Mutation Score Indicator (MSI) of 47%.
+Over half of all generated mutations went undetected.
+The Code Coverage is reported as 65%, showing a discrepancy of 18% between the two.
+Ideally, both scores would be much closer were the test suite more effective.

 Interpreting these results requires some context.
 The logs will list all undetected mutations as diffs against the original source code.
 Examining these will provide